thinkjs/en.thinkjs.org/3.0/relation_model.md

 #### One to many

 One to many association.
-If the current model name is `post` and the associated table's model name is `comment`, then the configuration field `key` defaults to `id` and the configuration field `fKey` defaults to `post_id`.
+If the current model name is `post` and the association table's model name is `comment`, then the configuration field `key` defaults to `id` and the configuration field `fKey` defaults to `post_id`.

 ```js
 module.exports = class extends think.Model {